 When the Federal Aviation Administration needed an overhaul of their 1970s-era multi-purpose building, they approached long-time partners FSB with the challenge of reinventing the inefficient and outdated facility as a “workplace of the future.”

-The upgrade was needed to meet the technological needs of the building’s tenants, including employees of the FAA’s data center, which serves as the hub for all flight plans, plus its payroll offices and offices for the affiliated Enterprise Services Center (ESC).
+The upgrade was needed to meet the technological needs of the building’s tenants, including the FAA’s data center, its payroll office and offices for the affiliated Enterprise Services Center (ESC).
 The latter provides vital financial services, along with information systems security and technology solutions.
 As a final challenge, the work had to be done in several phases, as the building was still partially occupied throughout the entire renovation process.